Queendom (TV series): Episodes

 For the preliminary performances, if one act gets a 6th place twice in a row, they will be eliminated from the show.
 This is also named the "Dishonored Step Down" (불명예 하차).

-1st Preliminary Performances – Representative Hit Song (Episode 1–2)
+1st Preliminary Performances – Representative Hit Song Battle (Episode 1–2)

-In the first preliminary performances, the six acts each perform one of their hit songs that is rearranged and different from their usual stages of the song.
-Before the performance, the six acts have ten minutes to arrange their cue sheet, which they must complete within the timing, otherwise they will be deducted 1,000 points.
+In the first preliminary performances, the six teams each perform one of their hit songs that is rearranged and different from their usual stages of the song.
+Before the performance, the six teams have ten minutes to arrange their cue sheet, which they must complete within the timing, otherwise, they will be deducted 1,000 points.
 They are also allowed to forcefully rearrange the orders.

-For the first preliminary performances, the points breakdown are calculated out of maximum of 10,000 points for each act, and distributed based on:
+For the first preliminary performances, the points are calculated out of a maximum of 10,000 points for each contestant, and distributed based on: